What Happens at Interview?

 Here is a short video about preparing for Cambridge interviews:

-This video was produced by the University of Cambridge (and features an appearance by one of Magdalene's own Admissions Tutors, Dr Emily So).
+This video was produced by the University of Cambridge (and features an appearance by one of Magdalene's former Admissions Tutors, Dr Emily So).

 Another video, about the interviews themselves, can be found in the link on the right.
 As part of that video, you can see some actual interviews, recreated by students who were successful in getting a place at Cambridge.